Kemeny's Constant for Markov Processes

 \proclaim{(3.7) Proposition} For all $x\in E$ and $y\in E$,

 \endproclaim

-The condition $\int_E\EEE^x[T_z]\,\pi(dz)<\infty$ is no longer automatically satisfied, so we impose it as a hypothesis in the theorem to follow.
+The finiteness of $K(x)$ is no longer guaranteed (as it is when $E$ is finite).
+But see Lemma (3.16)(b) below for the relevant solidarity result.
 We write $T_Z$ for the randomized hitting time obtained by choosing a target state $Z$ from $E$ using $\pi$, independently of $X$.
 The dual time $\hat T_Z$ is defined analogously.